 Our daughter loves to hunt as well, but has not had much experience tracking.
 She and her husband made a “date night” our of the kid-free survival skills learning sessions in the woods, with him helping her learn how to identify deer and turkey tracks and identify different types of animal droppings.

-It is not difficult to notice a footprint from a shoe in the mud, snow, or dirt, but by honing your displacement skill, you can find out a lot more about who made the print: sex of wearer, weight, age (adult, teen, or child) and if the wearer is suffering from some type of injury or physical disability.
+It is not difficult to notice a footprint from a shoe in the mud, snow, or dirt, but by honing your displacement skill, you can find out a lot more about who made the print: gender of wearer, weight, age (adult, teen, or child) and if the wearer is suffering from some type of injury or physical disability.

 You may also be able to determine if the person is carrying a heavy load that they shift from one side to the other while packing it or if the load is switched to the arms or back of another person shoe prints were also found for along the same path.